Sarah-Aladwar/Udemy-Courses-Analysis/README.md

-# 📊 Udemy Courses Analysis Dashboard
+# 📊 Udemy Courses Analysis

 This project presents an interactive Power BI dashboard analyzing Udemy course data to uncover trends in **subscribers**, **revenue**, and **course distribution** across different **levels** and **subjects**.
 The analysis provides actionable insights to support strategic decisions for online course platforms.